New to Telerik Reporting? Download free 30-day trial

 4. Add in the same way also the RESX file of the report definition.

-5. Reference the .NET Core ClassLibrary project in your .NET Core project hosting the Telerik Reporting engine.
+5. Reference the .NET ClassLibrary project in your .NET project hosting the Telerik Reporting engine.
 Pass the AssemblyQualifiedName of the report class to the Reporting engine.
 Use TypeReportSourceResolver for resolving your reports in a Telerik Reporting REST Service.

-A demo solution demonstrating the approach may be found in our GitHub repo - VS Designer in .NET Core
+A demo solution demonstrating the approach may be found in our GitHub repo - VS Designer in .NET

 See Also